-For over eighty years, APA – The Engineered Wood Association has focused on helping the industry create structural wood products of exceptional strength, versatility and reliability.
-Combining the research efforts of scientists at APA’s 42,000 square-foot research center with the knowledge gained from decades of field work, and cooperation with our member manufacturers, APA promotes new solutions and improved processes that benefit the entire industry.
+For more than eighty years, APA – The Engineered Wood Association has focused on helping the industry create structural wood products of exceptional strength, versatility and reliability.
+Combining the research efforts of scientists at APA’s 45,000 square-foot research center with the knowledge gained from decades of field work, and cooperation with our member manufacturers, APA promotes new solutions and improved processes that benefit the entire industry.

 APA’s corporate headquarters are in Tacoma, Washington.
 A regional quality testing laboratory is located in Atlanta, Georgia.

 The Voice of an Industry

 APA is a nonprofit trade association that has grown and evolved with the engineered wood industry.
 APA was founded in 1933 as the Douglas Fir Plywood Association, and was later recognized as the American Plywood Association.
 In 1994, APA changed its name to APA – The Engineered Wood Association to better reflect the range of products manufactured by APA members and the international scope of the Association.
 Read more about APA's history.

 APA members are comprised of well-known industry leaders, whose mills produce the majority of the structural wood panel products manufactured in North America, plus a host of engineered wood products that include glued laminated timber (glulam), composite panels, wood I-joists, and structural composite lumber.

 APA represents approximately 162 member mills in 23 states and seven provinces.
 APA income is based on member dues and other client fees.
 APA is governed by its members through a Board of Trustees and several member advisory committees that set policy, review strategy, and oversee implementation of strategic plans and programs.

 The Mark of Quality